I receive no help or treatment, I am not a ‘patient’, why do you use that term?

 My doctor says I have Medically Unexplained Symptoms (MUS) what does this mean?

-Medically Unexplained Symptoms is the latest label for patients with illnesses that are poorly understood and have a common symptom of fatigue, (examples include IBS, fibromyalgia and ME/CFS).
-A multitude of different physical issues are considered a psychological problem and patients are referred for help with CBT.
-It is claimed to have a large gender bias with 75%-80% of patients being female although research suggests otherwise.
-When a patient is referred for treatment through the Improving Access to Psychological Therapy (IAPT) pathway, they are then coded as having a psychosomatic illness and GP’s are discouraged from investigating any further symptoms which can be dangerous for the patient (“Within psychiatry medically unexplained symptoms have been classified under the somatoform disorder label” Simon Wessely, 2006).
-Treatment for ME patients is CBT and Graded Exercise Therapy as per the NICE guidelines (CG53) which are not fit for purpose and currently under review.
-IAPT was introduced as a cost saving exercise by reducing tests and referrals to specialists but has no evidence base and its aim is not to remove symptoms but teach patients how to live with them.
-ME patients should be very wary of this diagnosis since it could do them serious harm.
-(See also Functional Neurological Disorder).
+Medically Unexplained Symptoms is the latest label for patients with illnesses that are poorly understood and have a common symptom of fatigue, e.g. IBS, fibromyalgia and ME/CFS.
+A multitude of different physical issues are considered to have a psychological basis and patients are referred for help with CBT.
+It is claimed to have a large gender bias with 75%-80% of patients being female, although research suggests otherwise.
+If a patient is referred for treatment through the Improving Access to Psychological Therapy (IAPT) pathway, they are coded as having a psychosomatic illness and GPs are discouraged from investigating their symptoms any further (“Within psychiatry medically unexplained symptoms have been classified under the somatoform disorder label” Simon Wessely, 2006).
+Recommended treatment for ME patients is CBT and GET as per the NICE (National Institute for Clinical Excellence) guidelines (CG53) which are unsuitable and currently under review.
+IAPT was introduced as a cost saving exercise by reducing ‘unnecessary’ medical tests and referrals to specialists.
+It has no evidence base and its aim is not to relieve/remove symptoms but teach patients how to live with them.
+ME patients should be wary of this diagnosis as it could lead to serious harms (See also Functional Neurological Disorder).

 My Doctor says I have Functional Neurological Disorder (FND) what does this mean?

-FND, also known as conversion disorder, is classified as psychological and is listed in the Diagnostic and Statistical Manual of Mental Disorders.
-There is a large gender bias towards females (60%-75%) and predisposing factors include trauma or psychiatric symptoms, somatic symptoms, illness exposure, symptom monitoring and neurobiological factors.
-The ‘Sick role’ and secondary gain is claimed to reinforce and maintain FND (see here for more detail).
-The term functional was chosen after research (by Simon Wessely of PACE Trial and CFS research) showed patients are less likely to create conflict about a psychosomatic diagnosis.
-It means one things to patients and another to colleagues.
+FND, also known as conversion disorder, is classified as a psychological condition and listed in the Diagnostic and Statistical Manual of Mental Disorders.
+There is a large gender bias towards females (60%-75%) and predisposing factors include, trauma or psychiatric symptoms, somatic symptoms, illness exposure, symptom monitoring and neurobiological factors.
+The ‘Sick role’ and secondary gain is claimed to reinforce and maintain FND (see here for more details).
+The term functional was chosen after research (conducted by Sir Simon Wessely) showed patients were less likely to create conflict concerning a psychosomatic diagnosis (almost certainly due to being unaware they’d been given one).
+It means one thing to patients and another to colleagues.
+This is a particularly unscrupulous and mendacious method of determining diagnostic terminology that shames the medical profession, a profession that prides itself on living by the words ‘do no harm’.

 ‘Functional Neurological Disorders (FND’s) is the name given for symptoms in the body which appear to be caused by problems in the nervous system but which are not caused by a physical neurological disease or disorder.
 Health professionals sometimes call these disorders ‘medically unexplained’, psychosomatic or somatisation.
 We prefer the term ‘functional’ which just means that the body is not functioning quite as it should.
 Although often considered inexplicable or mysterious, they can actually be easily understood as interference with normal brain function by the emotional centres of the brain.’
 (Sheffield Teaching Hospital NHS Trust)

 Symptoms include sensory issues, concentration problems, memory, fatigue, motor issues and dissociation or functional seizures.
 Management commonly involves physiotherapy or CBT.
-FND is a diagnosis ME patients should be very wary of since treatment is ineffective, even harmful as it fails to consider the medical risks of of a mistaken diagnosis.
-(See also Medically Unexplained Symptoms).
+FND is a diagnosis ME patients should be wary of, and dispute given their neurological disease is effectively being reclassified as a psychosomatic one, since treatment is ineffective and even harmful as it fails to consider the medical risks of an incorrect diagnosis (see Medically Unexplained Symptoms).

-I heard patients have been harassing scientists, is this true?
+I heard ME patients have been harassing scientists, is this true?

-There are over 100 scientists, lawyers and organisations also criticising their work, it is not “a fairly small, but highly organised, very vocal and very damaging group of individuals” (Richard Horton – editor of The Lancet in an interview on Australian Radio in 2011).
-We are asking for answers that they are still unwilling to provide.
-The easiest way to solve this would be to release all of the PACE trial data for independent analysis but they refuse to do this.
+Numerous scientists, lawyers and ME organisations have criticised The PACE trial, it is not “a fairly small, but highly organised, very vocal and very damaging group of individuals” as claimed by Richard Horton, editor of The Lancet and a strong proponent of PACE and the BPS model, in an interview on Australian Radio in 2011.
+We are asking for answers that they are unwilling to provide.
+The easiest way to solve this would be to release all of the PACE trial data for independent analysis, something the authors still refuse to do.
+Science progresses through criticism, any researchers trying to prevent their work being examined in such a manner, as is the case for the PACE trial authors, are unworthy of the name.

 Watch this video by Adam a patient, for further context https://youtu.be/-rCA-pcqbMY